DS4A-2023-Team-20/ca-sdoh/README.md

 Data Science for All Women capstone project for team 20 focusing on social determinants of health (SDOH).

 ## Environment

-Notes:
-- made on a mac (M2 chip)
-- assumes you have anaconda

 1. Create conda environment:
 `conda create -n ds4a_py310 python==3.10`